HVSharma12/ALP-Dolomite-Playbooks/roles/install_alp_workloads/README.md

 ## Overview

-This Ansible role facilitates the installation of various ALP workloads containers.
+This Ansible role facilitates the installation of various ALP workload containers.
 It ensures the necessary infrastructure is in place and manages container images effectively.

 ## Requirements